-8. The assembly areas are located on the Main Floor of the SAC.
+8. The assembly areas are located on the First Floor of the SAC.
 These areas will be marked with signs for easy identification.

 9. DON'T FORGET TO BRING YOUR CAP AND GOWN.
 Orders for academic regalia can be made in the UT Bookstore.
 The regalia may be picked up in the Bookstore on the Wednesday and Thursday of graduation week.

 10. Students must line up according to the order in the printed program; no changes are allowed, because seating charts are based on the program.
 The class president is designated as the class marshal and is responsible for getting the class into the correct line-up.
 A faculty member is designated as the college marshal.
 The college marshal will have a name/number list indicating the beginning and ending person in each row.
 You should go to the class marshal for assistance in locating your line-up position.
 THE CORRECT LINE-UP IS CRITICAL TO THE CALLING OF THE NAMES AND TO THE "HOODING SEQUENCE."
 PLEASE STAY IN POSITION.